Skip to content

 def rotate(self, node: TreeNode | None) -> TreeNode | None:

-# Get the balance factor of node
+# Get balance factor of node

 balance_factor = self.balance_factor(node)